 She was the most beautiful woman I‘d ever seen.
-For three and a half of my college years at the University of Wisconsin, her picture was on my wall, a wall she shared with Humphrey Bogart, Ray Charles, James Dean, Pieter Bruegel‘s painting “The Harvesters” and El Greco‘s “View of Toledo.”
-She was Catherine Deneuve, the quintessential French movie star/actress of the last half of the twentieth century, and in the picture she was peeking back over one nude shoulder, pale gold blonde hair a-tumble and softly framing that almost intimidatingly gorgeous face — a face lovely and girlish and a little expectant and, in this black-and-white poster picture, notably unsmiling.
+For three and a half of my college years at the University of Wisconsin in Madison, her picture was on my wall, a space she shared with Humphrey Bogart, Ray Charles, James Dean, Pieter Bruegel‘s painting “The Harvesters” and El Greco‘s “View of Toledo.”
+She was Catherine Deneuve, the quintessential French movie star/actress of the last half of the twentieth century, and in the picture (the one just above), she was peeking back over one nude shoulder, pale gold blonde hair a-tumble and softly framing that almost intimidatingly gorgeous face — a face lovely and girlish and a little expectant and, in this black-and-white poster picture, notably unsmiling.

 It was an image from Luis Bunuel’s 1967 movie classic Belle de Jour, in which Deneuve played a bourgeois wife, in a happy but dull marriage, who decides to spend her days incognito, as a whore in an elegant Parisian bordello.
 The movie was a Bunuelian masterpiece about the dark side of romance, full of menace, mystery, perversity and dark secrets — and Deneuve, in the middle of it all, seemed a creature of light floating through darkness, especially at the end, when she finally, enigmatically, smiled.